 - Child abuse and neglect reports are received by child protective staff who comprise a unit the Division for Children, Youth and Families (DCYF) refers to as the Central Intake Unit.
 Staff accept or screen out the report.

-- A Child Protection Social Worker (CPSW) is assigned to assess allegations in the report.
+- A Child Protective Service Worker (CPSW) is assigned to assess allegations in the report.

 - The CPSW is required to obtain information that will enable DCYF to determine if the allegations can be substantiated.

 The assessment process requires:

 - Meeting with family and all household members.

 - Interviewing the child victim.